-Tal Yahalom is from Needham, Massachusetts and is currently a junior at Gann Academy.
-With the 2020 presidential election coming up, Tal has realized the importance of being involved and informed with both local, and federal government.
+Tal Yahalom is from Needham, Massachusetts, and is currently a rising senior at Gann Academy.
+With the 2020 presidential election coming up, Tal has realized the importance of being involved and informed with both local, and the federal government.
 In October of 2019, Tal had the opportunity to attend the J Street national conference in Washington DC.
-While at the conference, he lobbied on behalf of J Street on Capital Hill with Senator Ed Markey as well as Senator Elizabeth Warren's staff.
-At Gann, Tal is a member of Mock Trial, and the a leader of Cybersecurity Club.
+While at the conference, he lobbied on behalf of J Street on Capitol Hill with Senator Ed Markey as well as Senator Elizabeth Warren's staff.
+At Gann, Tal is a member of Mock Trial and the leader of Cybersecurity Club.
 In his free time, Tal enjoys to watch the Celtics with his family, and go skiing.
 His goal at State of the Students is to help connect youth with their local government and realize the significance of their advocacy.

 Emma Larson is from Newton, Massachusetts and is a junior at Newton North High School.
 At school she does Mock Trial, DECA, and FBLA.
 She is also involved with student government, serving as class vice president, and is a school representative to the Greater Boston Regional Student Advisory Council.
 Outside of school, she is passionate about climate advocacy and volunteers with Sunrise Movement.
 Emma first became interested in government when she took a close up seminar in government class at her school and participated in a week long civics education program in Washington DC.